• Item: Campaign Chest

 Mahogany & teak were used extensively for military chests because they had the advantage of only minimally expanding and contracting when exposed to extremes in temperature and humidity.
 They were resistant to woodworm, termites, and the occasional splash of seawater.

-This military chest is in excellent original condition having been French polished in our workshops.
+This military chest is in excellent condition having been French polished in our workshops.
 There are nominal old use marks to the leading edges, top and corners but nothing significant considering the age of the item (see photos).
 The chest features the original brass inset handles.
 All the hand dovetailed drawers close flush to the frame.
 The drawers feature the original working lever locks (with working key).
-The chest retains its original turned feet (which are removable) and original teak backboards.
+The chest retains its turned feet (which are removable) and original teak backboards.
 The chest benefits from a lovely rich brown teak colour and a wonderful grain configuration to the top, front and sides.
 This item is well made, solid in joint and ready to use.

 Height = 95.2cm or 37½” or 3ft 1½”